brainstormforce/wp-themes-plugins-stats/readme.txt

 + Total Active Installation of All Themes/Plugins [For authors]
 + Total Download Count of All Themes/Plugins [For authors]

-**The plugin provides global settings under the “General ” tab.
-You can format the stat value/ number.**
+== The plugin provides global settings under the “General ” tab.
+You can format the stat value/ number. ==

 1. Set an interval to check and update stats values
 As mentioned earlier stats keep changing every day.
 You can choose a number of days for updations.
 The plugin will fetch the latest stats after this interval and update values on the website automatically.